+E. Michael Jones is the editor of Culture Wars magazine and the author of 30 books and e-books, most recentlyBarren Metal: A History of Capitalism as the Conflict between Labor and Usury, as well as hundreds of articles.
 He received his Ph.D. in American literature from Temple University in 1979.
-His dissertation was subsequently published as THE ANGEL AND THE MACHINE: NATHANIEL HAWTHORNE’S RATIONAL PSYCHOLOGY.
+His dissertation was subsequently published as The Angel and the Machine: Nathaniel Hawthorne’s Rational Psychology.
 He has taught in both Germany and the United States from fifth grade to the university level.

 John F. McManus joined the staff of The John Birch Society in August 1966, serving originally as a field coordinator for several New England states.
 In 1968, he was transferred to a position at the Society’s national headquarters.

-In 1973, Mr. McManus accepted appointment by Robert Welch, the Society’s Founder, as the organization’s Director of Public Affairs.
+In 1973, Mr. McManus accepted appointment by Robert Welch, the Society’s Founder, as the organization’s Director of Public Relations.
 In this post, he became and remains the Society’s chief media representative throughout the nation.
 He has appeared on hundreds of radio and television programs, including C-SPAN, the Larry King Show, and the Pat Buchanan Show.
 He is one the Society’s few authorized spokesmen.

 Mr. McManus has written and produced numerous audiovisual programs.
 He is in wide demand as a speaker.
 Books he has written include Financial Terrorism (1993), Changing Commands: The Betrayal of America’s Military (1995), William F. Buckley, Jr.: Pied Piper for the Establishment (2002), and The Insiders 5th Edition (2004).

 In addition to being a regular contributor of articles to The New American magazine, he serves as its Publisher.
 He is also the Publisher of the Society’s monthly Bulletin sent to all members and subscribers.
 Mr. McManus was named President of The John Birch Society in 1991.